epournaras/EPOS-Documentation/README.md

 ```

 Generated files are either in `build` directory or directly in `docs` directory, depending on wheather you chose the default settings.

+# TODO:

+- [ ] Reformat and reorganize the code
+- [ ] Merge multi-objective aspects with the original code
+- [ ] check all input parameters, make sure they work
+- [ ] loggers for repetetive experiments and for single experiments